nikey22/imac-win10-legacy-install/README.md

 1. I used [Win10_1803_English_x64.iso](https://archive.org/details/win-10-1803-english-x-64).
 The download is slow, but it will complete successfully.
 1. This .iso represents the absolute latest one that can perfectly fit on a 4.7GB DVD-R disc without a hastle.
-1. You can right click the .iso file and choose "Burn to Disc..."
+1. In MacOS, you can right click the .iso file and choose "Burn to Disc..."

 ## Step 4: Create the Win10 MS-DOS FAT partition (in MacOS)